Krassnig/no-async-hook/README.md

 ## Delay

-You can encapsulate `Effect` calls inside async function to make them easier to read.
+You can encapsulate `Effect` calls inside async functions to make them easier to read.
-For example, this `delay` function.
-It is implemented by calling `setTimeout` and resolving it once the timeout is triggered.
+For example, this `delay` function is implemented by calling `setTimeout` and resolving it once the timeout is triggered.
 It is important to clean up the timeout should the `Effect` be aborted before the timeout resolves.

 ```typescript